minuit2 0.5.2

 MnMinimize (Combined Strategy)

-Runs Simplex first to find a good starting region (robust global exploration), then refines with Migrad (fast local convergence).
-This is the recommended approach when you're unsure about the starting point or the landscape is complicated.
+Runs Simplex first to find a good starting region (broad exploration), then refines with Migrad (fast local convergence).
+Reach for this when you don't trust the starting point or the landscape is complicated.

 use minuit2::MnMinimize;